yuqiang-yang/TIE-Supplementary-video/README.md

 ## RAMPAGE: Towards Whole-body, Real-Time and Agile Motion Planning in Dynamic Cluttered Environments for Mobile Manipulators
 We proposed a framework for mobile manipulators to plan and execute wholebody trajectories in cluttered dynamic environments.
 Environmental maps are constructed in real time with only on-robot sensors.
-Extensive benchmark comparisons and experiment demonstrate that the proposed framework can find near-optimal whole-body collision-free trajectories in real time with a high success rate.
-The high-frequency controller accurately tracks them at an average speed of 1.86m/s among unknown dynamic obstacles with a maximum speed of 2m/s in simulation.
+Extensive benchmark comparisons and experiment demonstrate that the proposed framework can plan and execute collision-free wholebody trajectory at an average speed of 1.86m/s among unknown dynamic obstacles with a maximum speed of 2m/s in simulation.
 Pick-and-place experimental results further verify our method’s effectiveness and efficiency in the real world.

 ## News

 **Jan 29, 2024** :The supplementary materials are added at [Supplentary_Material_for_Rampage.pdf](Supplentary_Material_for_Rampage.pdf) to demonstrate that our solver can achieve SOTA performance in terms of solution speed and quality.
 Python codes for benchmarks are also available in this repository.

 **Oct 10, 2023** : Supplementary videos for TIE submission are added.

 **Feb 19, 2024** : Paper is accepted to IEEE Transactions on Industrial Electronics.

 **Feb 23, 2024** : PDF of paper is released [here](23-TIE-3535-early-access-pdf.pdf) for early access.

 ## Supplementary video